Quicksilver Port Douglas Great Barrier Reef Cruise

 It starts with a marine biologist snorkelling tour.
 This marine biologist tour is an excellent way to learn about the Great Barrier Reef.
 Next, the marine biologist will also explain the parts of the coral reef and the marine life that lives on the reef.

-While you are at the pontoon, try the Oceanwalker, Helmet diving for a fun and unique way to breathe underwater.
-To try the Oceanwalker, you need to be at least 12 years old.
+While at the pontoon, try the Oceanwalker, Helmet diving for a fun and unique way to breathe underwater.
+To try the Oceanwalker, you must be 12 years old.

 Introductory Scuba Diving

-Before scuba diving, you will receive a scuba diving briefing of what you can expect.
+Before scuba diving, you will receive a briefing on what you can expect.

 Certified scuba diving